• Welcome to our office

 The 9-1-1 Operator

 In Niagara, when you dial 9-1-1, your call answered by specially trained staff at the Niagara Regional Police 9-1-1 Communications Centre.
-This centre is known as a Public Safety Answering Point.
-(PSAP)
+This centre is known as a Public Safety Answering Point (PSAP).

+Depending on your answer, the 9-1-1 communicator will forward your call to the appropriate emergency services' dispatch centre.
 When you ask for an Ambulance you are transferred to the Niagara Ambulance Communication Service.

-Niagara Ambulance Communications Centre (NACS)Main 2
+Niagara Ambulance Communications Centre (NACS)

 The Niagara Ambulance Communications Service is responsible for receiving and dispatching calls that deal with medical or traumatic related incidents in the Niagara Region.
 NACS is staffed by 'System Status Controllers' (SSC's) who are all qualified as Advanced Emergency Medical Dispatchers (AEMD's).
-In Niagara SSC's perform both the call taking and dispatching functions.

 System Status Controller Work Stations